sadeedch/FavouriteThings-CoreData/README.md

-## Fucntions and Technical Aspects:
+## Functions and Technical Aspects:

 :iphone:	a Mobile application which enables the user to create a  list of favourite items.